OpenEnergyPlatform/organisation/compendium/index.md

-# Welcome to the Open Energy Family Compendium
+# Welcome to the Open Energy Compendium

 ## About the Open Energy Family
 The Open Energy Family is a comprehensive open science framework that aims to